 Whitesville is a tiny town located in the state of West Virginia.
 With a population of 337 people and just one neighborhood, Whitesville is the 224th largest community in West Virginia.

-Whitesville is a decidedly white-collar town, with fully 93.75% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Whitesville is a town of service providers, managers, and sales and office workers.
-There are especially a lot of people living in Whitesville who work in maintenance occupations (33.75%), management occupations (22.50%), and office and administrative support (12.50%).
+When you are in Whitesville, you'll notice that it is more blue-collar than most other communities in America.
+35.09% of Whitesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Whitesville is a town of managers, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in Whitesville who work in management occupations (28.07%), law enforcement and fire fighting (15.79%), and sales jobs (14.04%).

-The per capita income in Whitesville in 2022 was $24,382, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
-This equates to an annual income of $97,528 for a family of four.
+The per capita income in Whitesville in 2022 was $26,347, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $105,388 for a family of four.
 However, Whitesville contains both very wealthy and poor people as well.

 The people who call Whitesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whitesville residents report their race to be White.
-Important ancestries of people in Whitesville include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.
+Important ancestries of people in Whitesville include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Whitesville is English.
 Other important languages spoken here include Italian and Greek.